Pretty in pink: The story behind why Jaipur is so famously known as ‘The Pink City’

 Lastly, you’ll visit Nahargarh Fort.
 Built with yellow sandstone rather than the customary pink, it offers the very best views over Jaipur.
 Head here at sunset to see the red glow of the setting sun cause the city’s pink buildings to glow like embers.

 And check out our Insightful Trivia Game to test your travel knowledge.
-Each week, we introduce you to the world’s leading destination experts and challenge you with a quiz to win a monthly travel prize.
+Each week, we introduce you to the world’s leading destination experts and challenge you with curated questions.

 Alex is the Editor of Insightful, and has over 10 years' experience as a writer and editor within the travel industry.
 In his professional travels, he has been all over the world – from road-tripping in Australia and New Zealand, to eating his way around the Canadian Maritimes and criss-crossing Italy from Sardinia to Emilia-Romagna.